 Using PPC for branded keywords can be a litmus test.
 If your keywords are successful with PPC, they should be part of your SEO strategy.

 The way to win the SEO game is to demonstrate your expertise.
 Google rewards sites that contain a wealth of information.
 This includes content that is at least 1,000 words per main keyword topic.
 A quality site will also connect content with supporting keywords or branded keywords that links to a main keyword content.
 This deep dive shows Google that you are the best of the best.
 Quoting or interviewing experts and linking to their site also demonstrates to Google your company’s expertise.
 Never link to questionable sites.

-Obtaining quality and authority backlinks (e.g. editorial links, guest post links or infographic links) from other authoritative sites to your website is another way to improve your SEO.
+Obtaining quality and authority backlinks from other authoritative sites to your website is another way to improve your SEO.
 This requires a plan or a seo provider that knows their way around the SERPs.
 Send out press releases about your product or service to local media or other experts.
 Support local charities or events in order to get valuable links to your website.
 Sharing catchy infographics and informative videos to your social media is a way to get your business name out there and click to your site for free.

 4) Google My Business

-Google My Business is a local SEO strategy, yet it can also tag team with PPC.
+Google My Business is usually part of the local SEO strategy, yet it can also tag team with PPC.
 For every three mobile searches, two are local.
 This is a huge market to capture.

 Start out completing the Google My Business online form.
 There should be one GMB form filled out for each location.
 The address, including abbreviations and city name should be identical to your website.
 Include photos and links to your social media.